The allure of unique RV and van life stays are helping this Vail company thrive

 “If you are in the middle of Kansas, you are lower.
 If you are in Denver, you are probably four to five times that,” he said.

 Guests can only stay for one night and there are no hookups.
 They are “using your RV as it was intended,” Holland said.
-There might be sites like Walmart parking lots where RVs could park for free, Holland said, but what Harvest Hosts tries to provide is a unique experience, a way to support local businesses, and a peace of mind that parking lot camping might not guarantee.
+There might be sites, such as Walmart parking lots, where RVs could park for free, Holland said, but what Harvest Hosts tries to provide is a unique experience, a way to support local businesses, and a peace of mind that parking lot camping might not guarantee.

 Business hosts must have licenses and insurance.
 The Harvest Host team vets host applicants’ social media profiles for any glaring signs that they will not be a suitable site, and also relies on community feedback to monitor hosts’ and members’ conduct.
 Much like Airbnb, both hosts and guests rate and review a stay.